 - American Red Cross, Stamford Chapter: Former Volunteer Chairman of the Board; previously Board Member and Committee Chair

-- Temple Israel, Westport, Connecticut; Current and former Member of the Board of Trustees; former Secretary of the Board; Legal Counsel to the Board of Trustees for more than a decade.
+- Temple Israel, Westport, Connecticut; Former Member of the Board of Trustees; former Secretary of the Board; Legal Counsel to the Board of Trustees for more than a decade.

 - Gillespie Center of Westport – Men’s Shelter – prepares and serves dinner to the residents.